 Insurance brokers are licensed financial advisers who provide professional advice on insurance products and policies most suitable for the specific needs of people.

-This article gives you detailed knowledge about the role, responsibilities, skillset, qualifications, salary, and job prospects of an insurance broker and the steps to becoming one.
+This article gives you detailed knowledge about an insurance broker's role, responsibilities, skillset, qualifications, salary, courses, license requirements, job prospects and the steps to becoming one.

 1. Who Are Insurance Brokers?